Kneesnap/FrogLord/resources/documentation/games/greatquest/scripting.md

 The physics system in the game is not currently reverse engineered, but this is most likely for impulse-based dynamics (physics simulation).
 That would mean that "impulse" means "the change in momentum of an object".
 So in other words, `ApplyImpulse` changes the momentum of the entity.
+TODO: Add a warning if the physics flag isn't present, and is never set.

 ### Prompt (Unsupported)
 **Summary:** This was never fully supported by the game, but it looks like it was supposed to allow the player to make choices within dialog text-boxes.